DWBG

 DWBG (95.9 FM), broadcasting as 95.9 Big Sound FM, is a radio station owned by Capricom Production and Management and operated by Vanguard Radio Network.
-The station's studio is located at #214B Tin St., Brgy.
+The station's studio and transmitter are located at #214B Tin St., Brgy.
 Upper Quezon Hill, Baguio.

 History

 The station was established in 1994 as Big FM.
-It was formerly located along Second Road, Quezon Hill Proper before moving to the roofdeck of Abanao Square along Abanao St. cor.
+It was formerly located along Second Road, Quezon Hill Proper before moving to the roof deck of Abanao Square along Abanao St. cor.
 Zandueta St. a few years later.
 In January 2007, it went off the air.
 It returned to air in 2013, this time as Big Sound FM under the management of Vanguard Radio Network.